 Internet Piracy - Sweden is a major contributor to worldwide internet piracy.
 Significant source piracy infrastructure and group memberships have flourished in the country due to Sweden's reputation as a safe haven.
 Annual studies from Mediavision show that Sweden has more digital pirates than any other Nordic country.
-Out of 400 million illegally streamed and downloaded movies and episodes in the region, 209 million (52%) were downloaded and streamed in Sweden.
+Out of 360 million illegally streamed and downloaded movies and episodes in the region, 170 million (47 percent) were downloaded and streamed in Sweden.
+This is 3.5 times more than the legal market.
+Several actions from rights holders through Rights Alliance, together with police and prosecutors, have led to a decline in piracy since 2017.

 Illegal streaming in Sweden remains a serious threat to the motion picture industry.
 Police investigations show that the illegal streaming sites have made millions of Swedish Krona from advertising.
-In May 2016 alone, Swedish users illegally streamed 51.7 million films and 84 million television episodes.
-This is a significant increase from 2013, when Swedish users illegally streamed 13.9 million films and 25.6 million television episodes.
-While Swedish law is clear that downloading from an illegal source is illegal, the government still hasn't clarified that it is illegal to use illegal streaming services.
+While Swedish law is clear that downloading from an illegal source is illegal, the government still has not clarified that it is illegal to make temporary copies from an illegal source.

 Topsites, highly specialized servers with massive storage and extremely high bandwidth, are used by release groups for the first release of pirate content on the internet.
 This stolen source content is then passed down using a series of couriers from Topsites to Internet Relay Chats, Newsgroups and P2P networks; this is known as the "Scene."
-The Scene is very active in Sweden, and a significant amount of infringing content flows through Swedish release groups every year.
-Swedish authorities have recently taken some action against these groups, but more action is needed.
+The Scene is very active and growing in Sweden.
+A significant amount of infringing content flows through Swedish release groups every year.

 There is a special unit for IP crimes within the Police and Prosecutor's offices.
 The police unit, reorganized in January 2015, now has nationwide jurisdiction.
 Sweden further created special IP courts in 2016.
-Swedish court sentences continue to be very modest, but the damages awarded in one case have been adequate.
+Swedish court sentences continue to be very modest, but the damages can be very high.
 Suspended jail time is the standard even for individuals deeply involved in copyright theft.

-Law enforcement are not authorized to confiscate a website during a criminal investigation.
+MPAA remains concerned that Swedish law enforcement are not yet authorized to confiscate a website during a criminal investigation.
 This means that an online service can stay online and continue its illegal activities without any disruption from law enforcement.

-In February 2017, the Svea Court of Appeal ordered an access provider to block its subscribers' access to the illegal services The Pirate Bay and Swefilmer.
+In February 2017, the Svea Court of Appeals ordered an access provider to block its subscribers' access to the illegal services The Pirate Bay and Swefilmer.
 The case was the first one to enforce Article 8(3) of the EU Copyright Directive.
 Before this case, an injunction could only be ordered against an intermediary if it was aiding and abetting the infringement, for example, by hosting material on a server.